-Sample Child's visual spatial skills were weak compared to other children his age.
+Sample Child's visual spatial skills fell in the Very High range, but were significantly lower than her other areas of cognitive functioning.
 Children with relatively low visual spatial skills may have difficulty understanding information that is presented nonverbally.
 Teachers may best support Sample Child's needs by explicitly presenting information verbally.
-He may benefit from interventions aimed at analyzing and synthesizing visual information.
-Examples of these interventions include learning to read maps and creating maps of his house, school, or neighbourhood.
-He may be taught strategies to complete puzzles, such as identifying puzzle pieces with similar colours and lines.
+She may benefit from interventions aimed at analyzing and synthesizing visual information.
+Examples of these interventions include learning to read maps and creating maps of her house, school, or neighbourhood.
+She may be taught strategies to complete puzzles, such as identifying puzzle pieces with similar colours and lines.
 Mental rotation activities, such as drawing a simple shape from different perspectives, may also be helpful.
 A variety of digital games are available that might engage the child's visual spatial abilities.
 In addition to having difficulty understanding purely visual information, children with this pattern of functioning can sometimes be awkward in social situations because they may not understand others' subtle nonverbal cues.
 In such cases, it can be useful to prepare for novel situations.
 For example, before a new situation, adults can talk to Sample Child about what to expect.
-If he is anxious about how to respond or behave, role playing may help.
+If she is anxious about how to respond or behave, role playing may help.